TechDriversFatec/prot-tipo/README.md

 # Projeto Integrador FATEC 20202, 1º Semestre ADS Grupo 3 📚
----

-# We must fetch at least the immediate parents so that if this is
-# a pull request then we can checkout the head.
-fetch-depth: 2

 # If this run was triggered by a pull request event, then checkout
 # the head of the pull request instead of the merge commit.